-- Write an import statement like: import checkers.nullness.quals.; A potential disadvantage of this is that everyone who compiles the code (even using a non-JSR-308 compiler) must have the annotation definitions (e.g., the checkers.jar file) on their classpath.
-The reason is that a Java compiler issues an error if an imported package is not on the classpath. - When you compile the code, set the shell environment variable jsr308_imports.
+- Write an import statement like: import checkers.nullness.quals.\; A potential disadvantage of this is that everyone who compiles the code (even using a non-JSR-308 compiler) must have the annotation definitions (e.g., the checkers.jar file) on their classpath.
+The reason is that a Java compiler issues an error if an imported package is not on the classpath. - When you compile the code, set the shell environment variable jsr308\imports.
 This permits your code to compile whether or not the JSR 308 compiler is being used.

-In bash, you could write export jsr308_imports='checkers.nullness.quals.', or prefix the javac command by jsr308_imports='checkers.nullness.quals.'.
-Alternately, you can set the system variable via the javac command line argument -J-Djsr308_imports="checkers.nullness.quals.".
-You can specify multiple packages separated by the classpath separator (same as the file path separator: ; for the company of the company of the classpath separator (same as the file path separator: ; for the company of the classpath separator (same as the file path separator: ; for the company of the classpath separator (same as the file path separator). - Windows, and: for Unix and Mac.).
-For example, to implicitly import the Nullness and Interning qualifiers, set jsr308_imports to checkers.nullness.quals.:checkers.interning.quals..
+In bash, you could write export jsr308\imports='checkers.nullness.quals.\', or prefix the javac command by jsr308\imports='checkers.nullness.quals.\'.
+Alternately, you can set the system variable via the javac command line argument -J-Djsr308\imports="checkers.nullness.quals.\". - You can specify multiple packages separated by the classpath separator (same as the file path separator: ; for Windows, and : for Unix and Mac.).
+For example, to implicitly import the Nullness and Interning qualifiers, set jsr308\imports to checkers.nullness.quals.\:checkers.interning.quals.\.